Allerleirauh: Sweden

 In a Swedish variant published by J. Sundelad (also summarized by Roalfe Cox), Pelsarubb, after the queen dies, the king decides to marry his own daughter.
 She tries to buy herself some time by asking him to provide three dresses (a silver, a gold, and one with stars).
 She then flees home and takes shelter with an old woman who lives in a cave, and finds work as a hen-girl in the palace.
 Some time later, she wears one of the dresses and attends mass at church, where the attendees notice her beauty.
 After three masses, the prince has a dream about summoning the girls in order to find the maiden from church.
 Pelsarubb comes last.
 The prince notices a glowing garment underneath the ragged gown.
 By taking off her gown, he discovers her identity.

+Finnish folklorist Oskar Hackman summarized a Finnish-Swedish variant in his publication Finlands svenska folkdiktning.
+In this tale, sourced from Nyland, a king woos a lady of his court, but she does not reciprocate his feelings.
+She then asks for a bronze garment, a golden garment and a coat made of crows' skins, feathers and feet.
+The king produces the dresses and kills enough crows to make the crowskin coat.
+The lady wears the crowskin cloak, takes the dresses and flees to another kingdom, where she works for a queen and her son.
+The son mocks her strange appearance and calls her "Kråksnäckan" ("Crow-nose").
+One day, the queen and the prince attend a ball; Kråksnäckan takes off the crow cloak, puts on the bronze dress and goes to the ball.
+The prince sees her and gives her a ring.
+Later, in a second ball, Kråksnäckan wears the golden dress and is given another ring by the prince.
+Some time later, Kråksnäckan prepares some pastries for the prince and hides the two rings inside it.
+The prince finds the rings and sends for Kråksnäckan.
+He takes off her crow cloak and discovers she is the lady at the ball.
+They marry.